operand/agency/README.md

 details of how messages are carried and translated between systems, as long as they can translate to/from the
 [common message schema](./things/schema.py).

-## Access Control

-Access Control is essential for safety when exposing systems to independently working intelligent agents.

-I've included a simple but I believe sensible first step towards access control that requires _you_ as the developer of a channel to indicate what form of access control you associate with each action on the channel.
-The access policy can currently be one of three values:

-- `permitted` - which permits any operator in the space to use that action at any time
-- `denied` - which prevents use
-- `requested` - which will prompt the receiving operator for permission when access is attempted.
-Access will await approval or denial.
-If denied, the sender is notified of the denial and reason.

-This is just a start, and further development of the access control mechanics is a priority.

 # FAQ